 The radiation oncology residency training program at KU is structured to create a collaborative and engaging environment for trainees.
-Clinical rotations are scheduled in two-month blocks, emphasizing 1:1 training with attendings and focused on a single or limited number of disease sites.
-During this time, residents are responsible for seeing all new patient consultations, follow-up visits, and on-treatment visits, and are also responsible for contouring cases and evaluating radiation plans.
+Clinical rotations are scheduled in two-month blocks, emphasizing 1:1 training with attendings.
+During this time, residents are responsible for seeing new patient consultations, follow-up visits, and on-treatment visits, and are also responsible for contouring cases and evaluating radiation plans.
 A dedicated, six-month research block is undertaken during the PGY-4 year, along with a physics and dosimetry rotation performed at the end of PGY-4 year.

-In addition to clinical duties, there are a number of educational didactic sessions that constitute protected time for the residents, during which they are not responsible for clinical coverage.
+In addition to clinical duties, there are several educational didactic sessions that constitute protected time for the residents, during which they are not responsible for clinical coverage.
 All lectures are available through telemedicine to all KU sites to ensure robust participation by faculty and staff.

-Clinical Didactic Lectures: Every Monday and Wednesday morning, the residents attend didactic lectures.
+Every Monday and Wednesday morning, the residents attend didactic lectures.
 The lecture series is organized into 6-8 week blocks by disease site (e.g., breast, GU, head and neck).
-A number of teaching formats are used including traditional lectures, flipped classroom models, case reviews, journal clubs, and debate style lectures on controversial topics.
+Several teaching formats are used including traditional lectures, flipped classroom models, case reviews, journal clubs, and debate style lectures on controversial topics.
 Attending physician participation in resident conferences is required, and the participation of guest lecturers from other departments such as pathology, surgery, radiology and medical oncology is an expected component of each lecture series, which helps to round out the academic depth for each topic.

-Physics and Radiation Biology: Physics and radiobiology lectures are given on Tuesdays and Thursdays.
+Physics and radiobiology lectures are given on Tuesdays and Wednesdays.
 Our radiation biology course is directed by Dr. Bruce Kimler.
 Departmental faculty include two Ph.D. radiation biologists and three physician scientists, all of whom actively participate in radiation biology lectures covering their areas of clinical and research expertise.
-Our radiation physics course is directed by our chief of medical physics, Dr. Habeeb Saleh, and consists of a combination of hands and didactic lectures with active participation from all or our clinical radiation physicists.
+Our radiation physics course is directed by our chief of medical physics, Dr. Harold Li, and consists of a combination of hands and didactic lectures with active participation from all medical physicists.